SendPhoto vs Google Photos: Professional Client Gallery Solutions

 Delivering 100 retouched portrait photos with watermarked proofs

-Upload once, watermarks applied automatically to gallery.
+Upload once, watermarks applied automatically in the gallery.
 Password-protected private gallery.
-Client downloads finals without watermarks.
+When finals are ready, you can deliver them from a collection with the watermark disabled.
 Professional workflow.

 Must watermark in Lightroom before upload.
 No password protection.
 Google branding on viewing interface.
 Re-upload required for finals without watermarks.